-‘And forward…’ says Captain Jody of the good raft Soggy McGee in her soft, gentle, good natured, Canadian voice (inflection lingering on the ‘and’ and dropping on the ‘forward’).
+‘And forward…’ says Captain Jodi of the good raft Soggy McGee in her soft, gentle, good natured, Canadian voice (inflection lingering on the ‘and’ and dropping on the ‘forward’).
 Three or four strokes later it would be followed by, ‘…and stop’.
 With the inflection rising on the ‘stop’.
-Everyone loved being on board Jody’s raft.
+Everyone loved being on board Jodi’s raft.

 But I’m getting ahead of myself.
 Months before stepping aboard the Soggy McGee we were out for a walk in the wilds of Weetangera with the Atkins, when Paul mentioned he was thinking of rafting the Franklin as part of their upcoming Tasmanian adventure.
 ‘We’ve always wanted to do that’, fell out of my mouth before I’d thought it through.